gjermundgaraba/bjaanes.github.io/_posts/2015-08-23-my-rss-feeds-or-great-websites-to-visit-from-time-to-time.md

 ### yegor256.com

 Yegor Bugayenko is seriously opinionated guy.
 Particularly about Object Oriented design.
-I don&#8217;t always agree with him, but his posts sure a great read.
+I don't always agree with him, but his posts sure a great read.
 And they are very interesting as well.

 Website: <a href="http://www.yegor256.com/" target="_blank">http://www.yegor256.com/</a>